 There are several ways to freeze yogurt, and the best method will depend on how you’re planning on using the yogurt after it’s thawed.

-In its package: You can freeze yogurt directly in the container you purchased from the store -or in an air-tight container if you purchased a big tub and want to divide it up.
+You can freeze yogurt directly in the container you purchased from the store -or in an air-tight container if you purchased a big tub and want to divide it up.

 If you just bought one of those packs with multiple small yogurts, you can put them straight into the freezer with no problem.

 This is by far the easiest method and my personal favorite.
 I like to get the single-serve packages and pop a few in the freezer for another day.
+That said, you can also put a larger tub of yogurt straight into the freezer.

 In tubes: If your kids love go-gurts, you can start making your own by freezing your favorite yogurt in these tubes.
 It won’t affect the texture and your kids can enjoy this fun snack, with a lot less sugar than the store-bought version.